Interim Government of Iran (1979): Formation

+Khomeini's statement came before the Iranian Army announced it would remain neutral in conflicts between revolutionaries and guardians of the government left in place by the Shah.
+Bakhtiar, rendered powerless, resigned the same day of the announcement, 11 February 1979, which is now officially remembered in Iran as the Islamic Revolution's Victory Day.
+The new provisional government, however, was described as "subordinate" to the Revolutionary Council, having had difficulty dealing with conflicting messages and decision-making from the latter.

+The date of the establishment is disputed while most sources say 4 February or 5 February other sources even say 11 February.

 Members of the cabinet

-According to Mohammad Ataie, the cabinet was made up of two main factions, moderates and radicals.
-Most of cabinet members were nationalist veterans and sympathizers of the Freedom Movement of Iran and a few from the National Front.

-Bazargan reshuffled his cabinet several times because of resignation of ministers that were unable to cope with parallel sources of power.
-In several cases a ministry was supervised by an acting minister or Bazargan himself.
+According to historian Mohammad Ataie, the cabinet consisted of two main factions: moderates and radicals.
+Most of the cabinet members were nationalist veterans and sympathizers of the Freedom Movement of Iran, with a few from the National Front.
+Bazargan reshuffled his cabinet several times following the resignation of ministers who were unable to deal with parallel sources of power.
+In several cases, a ministry was supervised by an acting minister or by Bazargan himself.

-List of members of Bazargan's cabinet was as follows: